Would you like to download our mobile app from the App Store?Download

-Construction Is A Wonderful Profession - With a built in natural progression for those who choose this most honorable of all professions.
+Construction Is A Wonderful Profession - With a built-in natural progression for those who choose this most honorable of all professions.
 Am I a raving fan of construction and everyone who works, lives and plays in it?
 Absolutely Yes I am!

 #01 - New Construction Workers Are Cavemen (And darn good people!)

-Phase One - The Awareness A young man or woman gets becomes aware of the urge to build something, remodel something or simply play with construction tools and equipment.
+Phase One - The Awareness A young man or woman gets becomes aware of the urge to build something, remodel something or merely play with construction tools and equipment.
 So they ask questions, do research online or perhaps make application at a construction firm.

 Phase Three - They Become Cave Men & Women the Apprentice has learned all the lessons and developed the skills to become a Journeyman Construction Technician